Explicit reciprocity laws for diagonal classes: higher level cases: The syntomic Abel--Jacobi map

 Recall that the $F_0$-vector space $H^{1,\HK}_{\rig}(\Tilde{X}_{t,0}\langle \pm \Tilde{D}_0\rangle)$ is endowed with the structure of $(\varphi,N)$-module.
 We let $\Phi:=\varphi^d$ (where $d=[F_0:\Q_p]$) so that, extending scalars from $F_0$ to $F$, we can endow (via the isomorphism induced by $\Psi_{\varpi}\otimes_{F_0}F$, cf. Remark \ref{HKisoafterbasechange}) $H^1_\dR(X_{t,F})$ with an $F$-linear Frobenius $\Phi$ and monodromy operator $N$ such that $N\circ\Phi=p^d\cdot \Phi\circ N$.

-Using the crystalline version of Hyodo-Kato cohomology for semistable schemes over $\OO_F$ (namely log-crystalline cohomology), one can obtain a structure of $(\Phi,N)$-module on $H^1_\dR(X_{t,F},\Hs_{\nu-2})$ also when $\nu>2$.
-Thanks to the comparison isomorphisms between log-crystalline and rigid Hyodo-Kato cohomology (see \cite[Corollary 5.4 and Proposition 5.5]{EY2021}), these structures coincide when $\nu=2$ (and they should coincide more generally, cf. Remark \ref{conditional}).
+Using the crystalline version of Hyodo--Kato cohomology for semistable schemes over $\OO_F$ (namely log-crystalline cohomology), one can obtain a structure of $(\Phi,N)$-module on $H^1_\dR(X_{t,F},\Hs_{\nu-2})$ also when $\nu>2$.
+Thanks to the comparison isomorphisms between log-crystalline and rigid Hyodo--Kato cohomology (see \cite[Corollary 5.4 and Proposition 5.5]{EY2021}), these structures coincide when $\nu=2$ (and they should coincide more generally, cf. Assumption \ref{conditional}).

 One can endow the $F$-vector spaces $H^1_\dR(\W_?(p^t),\Hs_{\nu-2})$ with an $F$-linear Frobenius $\Phi_?$ such that the restriction map $\res_?$ is Frobenius equivariant for $?\in\{\infty,0\}$, as explained in \cite[pp. 647-648]{DR2017}.
 Since the operator $w_{p^t}$ interchanges $\W_\infty(p^t)$ and $\W_0(p^t)$ (cf. \cite[Lemma 4.4.3]{BE2010}), one has that $\Phi_0=w_{p^t}^{-1}\circ\Phi_\infty\circ w_{p^t}$.